-Composition At least three members of the Board.
+Composition At least three members of the Board; a majority of members should be independent.

 Committee Chair appointed by the Board; being not the Chair of the Board.

 Roles Responsibility for:

 Establishment of remuneration policies and practices for the CEO, key management and Directors;

 Oversee remuneration-setting and review; and

 Oversee the management of human resources activities.

 Members Duncan Cook (Chair)

-Mary Gardiner
+Tom Wilson

 Bret Jackson